-Again, the title of your current and past positions can mean different things to each prospective employer.
-The daily responsibilities of an event coordinator at a convention center are significantly different from their non-profit counterparts.
-Don’t rely on job titles to illustrate your skills and expertise.
+The title of your current and past positions can mean different things to different prospective employers.
+The daily responsibilities of an event coordinator at a convention center are significantly different from their non-profit counterparts, so don’t rely on job titles only to illustrate your skills and expertise.

 Quantify Group and Budget Sizes

-A dinner event requires greater attention to individual needs, while a trade show involves more cost control strategies.
-The important thing is to assign an actual number to the group sizes and budget parameters you have worked with.
+A dinner event requires greater attention to individual needs, while a trade show involves more cost-control strategies.
+The important thing is to assign an actual number to the group sizes and budget parameters you've worked with.
 This will provide your prospective employer with a clearer picture of what to expect from you.

 Add Any Marketing Experience

-Illustrate Efficiencies of Time and Money
+Illustrate the Efficiencies of Time and Expertise

-Highlight any event planning skills you have that will save employers time, money, or both.
-Perhaps you found a way to food costs at an event by $3 per person, or maybe you implemented a new RFP system that led to more sales prospects.
+Highlight any event planning skills you possess that will save employers time, money, or both.
+Maybe you've found a way to cut food costs at an event by $3 per person, or you've implemented a new request for proposal (RFP) system that led to more sales prospects.

 List Your Management Skills

-Embrace Your Tech Side
+Embrace Your Inner Tech Loving Self

 The event planning industry is fully immersed in technological innovation.
 From event management software to audio/visual stage enhancements, you’d be hard-pressed to find an event that doesn’t rely at least somewhat on computers and technology.